xenit-eu/dynamic-extensions-for-alfresco/README.md

 Barcelona 2013 presentation
 ---------------------------

-<a href="http://summit.alfresco.com/barcelona/sessions/life-too-short-endless-restarts">One hour presentation on using and exploring Dynamic Extensions for Alfresco</a>
+<a href="https://www.youtube.com/watch?v=Pc62PM7U3Ns">Youtube - One hour presentation on using and exploring Dynamic Extensions for Alfresco</a>